 Tess Hig Current Subject is TEST End Program Redo a Test Select: Run ROSTERS Button or Redo a Test Button.
-TEST Extremely alert Very alert Alert Rather alert Neither alert nor sleepy Some signs of sleepiness Sleepy, no effort to stay awake Sleepy, great effort to stay awake Very sleepy, great effort to stay awake Before starting the PVT this program will functions of the Response BOX.
+TEST Extremely alert Very alert Alert, Rather alert Neither alert nor sleepy Some signs of sleepiness Sleepy, no effort to stay awake Sleepy, great effort to stay awake Very sleepy, great effort to stay awake Before starting the PVT this program will functions of the Response BOX.
 You will given a series of instructions in order to for various types of problems.
-Click the Start Button Below Version 2.01 Press and Hold the Right Button until next message appears check Press R Pr light Button When Counter Starts ess Space Bar to Begin Test
+Click the Start Button Below Version 2.01 vill be tight Button When Counter Starts ress Space Bar to Begin Test